tomberget/github-actions-workshop/tasks/005-steps-vs-jobs.md

 ## Task: Create a Workflow that builds and tests in parallel

 > [!NOTE]
-> As with the previous task, we recommend checking out `main` and creating a new
+> As with the previous tasks, we recommend checking out `main` and creating a new
 > branch for this task to keep your work organized!

 Using the workflow from [Task 3: Running a Build](./003-running-build.md) as a